 2. Corporate Experience

 Lack of corporate experience is another reason why MLM companies fail.
-Although it is not imperative to have the corporate experience initially, it is still extremely important for any company that wants to sustain longevity to either acquire the talent or partner with a consulting firm.
-Partnering with a consulting firm arms companies with the necessary guidance to ensure proactive measurements are in place to ultimately reduce risk and prevent any major catastrophes.
+Although not imperative initially, it’s still extremely important for any company that wants to sustain longevity.
+For this matter, it can either acquire the talent or partner with a consulting firm.
+Partnering with a consulting firm arms companies with guidance to ensure proactive measurements to reduce risk and prevent major catastrophes.

-Many companies create an outstanding infrastructure but have no strong leadership team in place to sustain the momentum.
+Many companies create an outstanding infrastructure but don’t have strong leadership in place to sustain the momentum.

 By contrast, some companies with good leadership seem to thrive in the face of structural limitations.
 How can this be?